vishwas1234567/mslearn-ai900/instructions/04-lab-Instructions.md

 ![Visual Studio Code Icon](./images/vscode.jpg)

+  **Note:** When you open Visual Studio Code, you may be prompted to answer _Do you trust the authors of the file in this folder?_.
+Select **Trust the authors of all files in the parent folder 'Documents'** and select **Yes I trust the authors**.

 2. We will pull the latest version of the project.
 In the open terminal type +++getfiles.cmd+++ and press **enter**.
 This command pulls the latest version of the project to your folder.
 3. Once the command runs, you can close the terminal panel.
 Now you can begin the lab.